Variety Theatre

 The theater presented live performances on a stage 70 feet wide and 35 feet deep, large enough for full-scale productions of most of the popular plays and operas of the day.
 The seating capacity of the house on opening was 1,118 on three levels.

-Around 1920, when an organ was installed, the opera house was renovated and renamed the Liberty Theatre, presenting vaudeville and movies.
-A new Liberty Theatre opened a block south on Fifth Street in 1927.
-By 1948, the former opera house was operating as a movie theater called the Imperial Theatre.
+In 1918, when an organ was installed, the Opera House was renovated and renamed the Liberty Theatre, presenting vaudeville and movies.
+A new Liberty Theatre opened a block south on Fifth Street in 1927, and the former Opera House/Liberty Theatre was operating as a movie theatre called the Imperial Theatre.
 At the time it closed, it was called the Variety Theatre.

 This theater might have had one or more other names between the time it was the Liberty and when it became the Imperial.
 Zanesville had an Imperial Theatre located on Main Street operating as early as 1916 and still open in 1927 when the Liberty name was moved.
 The Name Imperial continued appearing in local newspaper ads into the 1930s, but I’ve found no address for it prior to 1948, when it was located in the former Opera House.
 The year this theater became the Imperial remains a mystery.